Your business is to paint the souls of men—

 Andrew was good at stillness, when he wanted to be.
 Still things were more easily passed over.
 Nobody chased a thing that didn’t run.

-Neil took a moment to gather his thoughts.
+Neil took a moment to gather his thoughts, twisting his brush between his fingers.
 “My mom’s name was Mary,” he began.
 “She was born in a town called, uh, Marley.
 Marlowe.
 Something like that.
 It’s just outside of London.
 I don’t know how she met my father, or why she married him.
 I used to think I came first.
 That it was, you know, a shotgun wedding.
 But it wasn’t.
 All the photos are dated four or five years before I was born.

 “I don’t think she loved my dad anymore by the time I was born, if she ever did.
 She didn’t like me being around him.
 He didn’t like me being around her, even though he wasn’t even home that often.
-He always in New York and places on business.
+He always in New York and places on business, collecting mistresses and making a shitload of money.
 I don’t know.
 I guess they wanted different things from me.

 “Anyway, my mom.
 She liked to paint.
 She’d gone to art school in England.
 She was the one who bought my first set of acrylics, and then oils.
-She taught me the colour wheel.
+She taught me the colour wheel, and how blue could look white depending on what you put around it.
 She liked Van Gogh, even though he was a racist.
 I just thought it was cool he’d cut off his own ear, even though that’s not cool at all.

 “Once we went on vacation, and spent ten days in Paris.
 She took me to the Louvre every day, and we’d spend that day in just one room.”
 Here Neil paused to apply more paint to his palette.
 Yellow ochre, terracotta.
 Andrew didn’t think he deserved such warm tones.